 This changed the used book market and led to a large portion of used book sales taking place online.
 As a result, brick-and-mortar operations had to compete with online one-click shopping.
 Before FBA, most online sales were handled by third-party sellers who stored and dispatched inventory.
 FBA offered sellers the option to forgo in-house fulfillment.
 As an added benefit, Amazon handled returns and customer service.
 Sellers can now devote more time to other tasks such as sourcing, operations, and business development.

-Amazon Prime, a membership offering free two-day shipping, was launched in 2005.
-Prime came with the “A-Z guarantee” - which guarantees quality assurance and refunds on unwanted items.
-These benefits along with guaranteed 2-day shipping fostered a premium market for books sold via FBA.
-This is known as the Amazon “Prime Bump.“In other words, Prime offerings (FBA) sell for a higher value than Merchant Fulfilled (MF) offerings.
-The price difference is widely accepted by customers - and some choose only to buy products that are Prime eligible.
+Amazon Prime, a membership that provides free two-day shipping, was introduced in 2005.
+Prime comes with the ‘A-Z guarantee’ - which ensures quality assurance and refunds for unwanted items.
+These benefits, along with 2-day (sometimes same-day) shipping, made the FBA marketplace a strong market for books.
+Customers were willing to pay a premium for FBA items.
+This phenomenon is referred to as the Prime Bump.“In other words, Prime offerings sell for a higher price than Merchant Fulfilled (MF) offerings.
+Customers generally accept the price difference and prefer to buy products that are eligible for Prime.